GoogleChromeLabs/aurora-workloads/README.md

 - `build:static`: Bundles all necessary files and copies them into a `dist` folder.
 - `start:static`: Starts a node server to serve files from the `dist` folder.

-These scripts can be used either by opening a terminal in each workloads directory itself, or from the root of this repo with pnpm and a filter flag.
+These scripts can be used either by opening a terminal in each workloads directory itself, or from the root of this repo.

 From a workloads directory, by navigating to the folder in your finder and opening a terminal.

 Example `news-site-next`:

 ```bash